-The application site is located on the southern hinterland of Gillingham, Dorset, broadly speaking between the southern extent of the settlement and the course of Cole Street Lane, extending above Park Farm to the east and to New Road at the west.
-The area to the west of New Road, known as Brickfields Business Park, and Kingsmead Business Park have only been considered as part of the cumulative assessment for the purposes of Environmental Impact Assessment (refer to main ES chapter) and therefore were not the subject of geophysical survey.
-The site is centred on grid reference ST 81622 25543 and is characterised by gently undulating ground, ranging from approximately 77m above Ordnance Datum (aOD) at its northern and south-eastern edges, falling in a central swathe to c.
-71-72m aOD, down to approximately 66m aOD where the River Lodden defines part of the southwestern boundary.
-The application site area is approximately 89 hectares.
+The application site is located on the southern hinterland of Gillingham, Dorset, broadly speaking between the River Lodden and the course of Cole Street Lane, extending to New Road to the west and Shaftesbury Road and Park Farm to the east.
+The area to the west of New Road, known as Brickfields Business Park, and Kingsmead Business Park have only been considered as part of the cumulative assessment and therefore were not the subject of geophysical survey.
+The site is centred on grid reference ST 81622 25543 and is characterised by gently undulating ground, ranging from approximately 77m above Ordnance Datum (aOD) at its northern and south eastern edges, falling in a central swathe to c.
+71-72m aOD, down to approximately 66m aOD where the river Lodden defines part of the northern boundary.
+The application site area is approximately 53 hectares.
 A site location plan can be seen in Appendix A.

-There is extensive agricultural land to the south, east and west of the site.
-Mixed suburban and industrial development borders the northern edge of the site.
+There is extensive agricultural land to the south and west of the site.
+There is mixed suburban and industrial development bordering the eastern part of the northern edge of the site, as well as to the east, including a depot and Higher Ham Farm to the west of the Shaftesbury Road and Kingsmead Business Park and a garden centre on the eastern side.
 The application site is irregular in plan and is presently characterised by fields of mixed agricultural usage, with elements of woodland plantation in the northeast of the area.